MarcLawrenceKing/appdev-final-req/README.md

 ### 1. 🔐 Register & Login

 - Click **Register** → Create an account
-- Confirm your email if required
+- Click **Login** → With existing login credentials
-- Login with your new credentials
+- After registration, login with your new credentials

 📷 *Registration Page*